t4wE/vlang.io/README.md

 ### Adding Language

-Use the `english.tr` as a reference to add your translation to this project.
+Use the `english.tr` in the ``translations`` folder as a reference to add your translation to this project.